 How To Manually Optimize Images In WordPress tutorial shows you how to easily optimizes images without using a plugin and more.

-Everyone knows when you start publishing blog posts and pages you upload images.
-Images are important and very much needed to illustrate information and more.
+Everyone knows when you start publishing blog posts and pages in your site, you normally upload images.
+Images are important and very much needed to illustrate information visually and more.
 However these images can represent a weight for the posts and pages.
-When a post has more than 1 image, that post will become heavy and slow when loading in the browser.
+When a post has more than 1 image, that post will become heavier and slow when loading in the browser.
 Reducing the size and weight of each image can improve substantially the speed and loading of a post.
-This in turn improves the SEO of your site.
+This in turn improves the SEO of your site and makes visitors happy.

-In this tutorial you will learn how to improve the size and weight of the images using Tiny Png site.
-This is a manual action, which means that you don’t have to use a plugin.
-Remember the less plugins you have installed in your site, the faster your site will perform.
+In this tutorial you will learn how to improve the size and weight of the images using Tiny Png online services.
+This is a manual action, which means you don’t have to use a plugin.

 What you need: